dherrera1911/dherrera1911.github.io/_posts/2024-12-03-covariance-shrinkage.md

 (see [here](https://en.wikipedia.org/wiki/Linear_discriminant_analysis#Multiclass_LDA)).
 Thus, we can find the LDA filters by computing the two scatter matrices, inverting $$S_W$$, and computing the eigenvectors of the product $$S_W^{-1} S_B$$.
+LDA is also a linear classifier, which uses these projection to classify new data points based on how close they are to the class means.

 The quality of the LDA filters depends on the quality of the estimates of $$S_W$$ and $$S_B$$.
-Thus, we can compare the filters learned when using the sample covariance estimator and the OAS estimator for $$S_W$$.
-This gives us a natural way to evaluate both methods: we can use the classification accuracy of the LDA linear decoder with the projections learned with both methods as a measure of the quality of the covariance matrix.
+That's why LDA is a good application to compare covariance estimators: the quality of the LDA filters (which we can measure by the classification accuracy) can be used as a proxy for the quality of the covariance estimates.

-We apply LDA to the MNIST dataset because it has a large number of dimensions.
+### Applying LDA to MNIST

 Let's first load the MNIST dataset using the `torchvision` package.

 Note that we modify the dataset in two ways to better suit our example.
-First, we subsample the number of images, keeping only 2000 pictures so that the number of observations $$n$$ is close to the number of dimensions $$p$$.
+First, we subsample the number of images, keeping only 2000 images so that the number of observations $$n$$ is close to the number of dimensions $$p$$.
 Second, we remove from the learning procedure some pixels that have zero variance (i.e. they are constant across all images) to avoid